-In making the volumetric adjustment, we will consider changes in connections volume so that a DNSP is not rewarded or penalised for changes in the volume of work it needs to undertake.
-In this scenario, we will exclude a portion of the connection capex related to the increases or decreases in volumes from our CESS calculations.
+In making the volumetric adjustment, we will consider changes in connections volume, for each business-as-usual connection type, so that a DNSP is not rewarded or penalised for changes in the volume of work it needs to undertake.
+In this scenario, we will exclude a portion of the connection capex related to the increases or decreases in volumes, for each business-as-usual connection type, from our CESS calculations when determining the relevant CESS payments.
 This is a symmetrical mechanism which responds to uncertainties in forecasting volumes.